pwrstudio/txtblock/whitepaper.md

 In this text we outline a decentralized platform for publication and distribution of digital texts.
 The purpose of the system is to enable long-term persistent identification of clearly defined units of information.
 Through a strong cryptographic link between the identifier and the identified (a digital fingerprint) the system is made tamper-proof and resistant to censorship.
 We see this proposal as one component of a movement towards a different internet.

-The system consists of three parts: a decentralized index, built on top of the [Ethereum] protocol and blockchain, a link to distributed storage system(s) and a client for reading and publishing.
+The system consists of three parts: a decentralized index, built on top of the [Ethereum] protocol and blockchain, a link to distributed storage system(s) and a client application for reading and publishing.

-We would like to re-assert, re-construct, re-bind the category of permanent publications as complements to information that should be allowed to expire.
+We would like to re-assert, re-bind, re-construct the category of the permanent publication as complement to information that should be allowed to expire.

 ## Background